-If you or someone you know needs to get started with computers, you could suggest they try the FREE Learn My Way course from UKOnline.
+If you or someone you know needs to get started with computers, you could suggest they try the free Learn My Way course.

 If you'd prefer to meet up and learn with other people in person, then you might want to consider some of the options below.

 |Wiltshire Libraries||Learn more about your smart phone, tablet, laptop or library computers through one-to-one digital support appointments.|

 |Learning in Wiltshire|

 |Wiltshire College & University Centre||Wiltshire college & University Centre offers a range of daytime and evening courses from various sites in the county.|